vastopol/lisp_mods/README.md

 # lisp_mods
 examining modularity of the lisp interpreter

-* zero - restricted dialect, basic structure
+AIM-453 : The Art of the Interpreter

-* one  - procedural data as an abstraction, variable scoping lexical/dynamic
+* 0 - restricted dialect, basic structure

-* two  - decomposition of state, side effects as a mechanism
+* 1  - procedural data as an abstraction, variable scoping lexical/dynamic

-* ex   - examples in scheme
+* 2  - decomposition of state, side effects as a mechanism